 The Reno Philharmonic Association is the largest performing arts organization in the region, with over 60 professional musicians under the leadership of Music Director Laura Jackson.
 They perform in Reno, Carson Valley, and the Lake Tahoe region in various outdoor and indoor venues.
 Reaching over 70,000 people each year, the orchestra presents more than 25 concert performances throughout the year, some free for the community.
 The popular Classix Series is presented from September to April.

 In Laura Jackson’s first four seasons, the community has embraced her as one of their own.
 Her successes include the Composer-in-Residence program that has so far featured Sean Shepherd and Michael Gandolfi.
 Ms. Jackson was named music director after the 2008-2009 audition season.
 She comes to Reno after completing three years as Assistant Conductor of the Atlanta Symphony Orchestra under Robert Spano, while maintaining an active guest-conducting career with ensembles throughout the world.
 She studied conducting at the University of Michigan with Ken Kiesler and attended the Tanglewood Music Center in 2003 as the Seiji Ozawa Conducting Fellow.

-The Reno Philharmonic Association also boasts an award-winning and diverse education department, which includes three youth orchestras, a series of 10 Young People’s Concerts (YPCs) performed throughout the school year, Celebrate Strings, an after-school violin instruction program, and the Discover Music program, which brings music ensembles into schools.
+The Reno Philharmonic Association also boasts an award-winning and diverse education department, which includes three youth orchestras, a series of 10 Young People’s Concerts (YPCs) performed throughout the school year, RPA Kids, an after-school violin instruction program, the Discover Music program, which brings music ensembles into schools, and a free Family Concert.
 The education programs reach over 35,000 school-aged children per year and work in tandem with the Washoe County School District to cover many areas of music and arts education.